swarup-p/VSD_Physical_Design_Workshop/README.md

 ![](/snapshots_lab_session/Day2/D2_lab_magic_stdcell.JPG)

+	Note:
-	Note: Tap cells seen here are used to prevent latch up in CMOS, it connects N-build to VDD and substrate to GND to prevent latch up.
+	Tap cells seen here are used to prevent latch up in CMOS, it connects N-build to VDD and substrate to GND to prevent latch up.

 ### Steps in Placement

 Typical steps involved in placement are,

   1. Bind netlist with physical cells:
-  Library contains information about physical cells such as delay information, timeing delays.
-Usually,library gives option to choose a standard cell among its variants with different shapes, sizes, operating voltage.
+  Library contains information about physical cells such as delay information, timing delays.
+Usually,library gives an option to choose standard cell among its variants with different shapes, sizes, operating voltage.

+	Note:
-	Note: Larger shape allows cell to have low resistance and that makes it faster, but then it requires more area.
+	Larger shape allows cell to have low resistance and that makes it faster, but then it requires more area.
 Also, bigger cells have more drive strength compared to their smaller variants.

   2. Placement:
   Placement takes place at this step.

   3. Optimize placement:
-  In this step, wire length and capacitances are estimated and bsed on that repeater are inserted.
+  In this step, wire length and capacitances are estimated and based on that repeater are inserted.
 Repeaters are basically buffers and used in the design to maintain signal integrity.

+	Note:
-	Note: Repeaters used on clock lines are different from the repeater that are used in data paths.
+	Repeaters used on clock lines which have equal rise and fall time are different from the repeater that are used in data paths.

 ### Placement